 What is Sadaqah Jariyah?
-Benefits and Examples of Ongoing Charity
+Virtues + 10 Powerful Examples 🌱

 What is Sadaqah Jariyah?

-Sadaqah al Jariya is a continuous and running charity.
+Sadaqah al Jariya is a continuous and ongoing charity.
 It is one of the most rewarding acts a person can do in his life.
 This type of charity can be reaped in this lifetime and even after one has passed.
-Sadaqah Jaariah is a long-term and ongoing reward that differs from regular Sadaqah.

-Some widely used English synonyms of Sadaqa Jariah are Ongoing/running/continuous charity, recurring charity, ever-flowing charity, perpetual charity, etc.
+Some of the widely used English synonyms of Sadaqa Jariah are Ongoing/running/continuous charity, recurring charity, ever-flowing charity, perpetual charity, etc.

 “Indeed, those men and women who give in charity and lend to Allah a good loan will have it multiplied for them, and they will have an honorable reward.”
 [Surah Al-Hadid, 57: 18]